Perimenopause Symptoms in Your 30s (What No One Tells You)

 Shop on Amazon →

 Vitamin D3 + K2 becomes critical during perimenopause because declining estrogen increases bone loss.
 Vitamin D3 supports calcium absorption and immune function; K2 (specifically MK-7) directs calcium into bones rather than arteries.
-Get your D levels tested — many women are deficient — and supplement accordingly, typically 2,000–5,000 IU of D3 paired with 100mcg of K2.
+Get your D levels tested, many women are deficient, and supplement accordingly, typically 2,000 to 5,000 IU of D3 paired with 100mcg of K2.

 Amazing Formulas Vitamin D3 5000 IU with Vitamin K2 (MK-7) 100mcg